Carnival cruise ship rescues nearly two dozen Cubans adrift at sea

 Those original 22 travelers were picked up by a Cuban-Mexican national in his sports fishing vessel before that craft also lost power, and was adrift at sea for another three days, according to the Coast Guard.

-The fishing vessel had a satellite phone and one of the 22 original travelers called his brother in Cuba, who then phoned the Coast Guard directly to ask for U.S. help to search for that disabled craft, said Petty Officer 3rd Class Brandon Giles.
+The fishing vessel had a satellite phone and one of the 22 original travelers called his brother in Cuba, who then phoned the Coast Guard directly to ask for U.S. help to search for that disabled craft, Petty Officer 3rd Class Brandon Giles said.